-To verify our analysis, we conduct real world experiments with rate-based ABR that picks the highest bitrate under the available bandwidth, refer to Section IV-A for detailed setup.
+To verify our analysis, we conduct real world experiments with rate-based ABR that picks the highest bitrate within the available bandwidth, refer to Section IV-A for detailed setup.
 The results are in Fig. 2, where BW-M, P and R represent the measured, the predicted and the real bandwidth respectively.
-We can find that I-moof (from LoL+ [6]) in (a) does present relatively lower measurement due to the idle time in the last HTTP chunk, and the sudden deviation comes from the small chunks disturbance.
+We can find that I-moof (from LoL+ [6]) in (a) exhibits relatively lower measurement due to the idle time in the last HTTP chunk, and the burst deviation comes from the small chunks disturbance.
 As a result, ABR constantly selects the lowest bitrate (200Kbps) and wastes the bandwidth.
-In contrast, Fleet in (b) almost always overestimates because a single HTTP chunk's download time can deviate several milliseconds, causing totally different bandwidth result.
-Therefore, ABR sometimes picks bitrate (1000Kbps) higher than the available bandwidth (e.g. around segment 75 and 120), which in turn causes the player to stall and degrades the QoE.
+In buffer evolution contrast, Fleet in (b) almost always overestimates because a single HTTP chunk's download time can deviate several milliseconds, causing totally different bandwidth result.
+Therefore, ABR sometimes picks bitrate (1000Kbps) higher than the available bandwidth (e.g. around segments 75 and 120), which in turn incurs stalling and degrades the QoE.